Roasted Brussel Sprouts and Asparagus

 - Make the dijon dressing by combining all ingredients in a small bowl.

-- Pour the dijon dressing over the brussel sprouts and stir well.
+- After brussel sprouts have roasted 25 minutes, remove them from the oven carefully.
+Pour the dijon dressing over the brussel sprouts and stir well.
 Add the asparagus and brussel sprout leaves to the sheet pan.
 Stir well.

 - Bake at 450F for 5-10 minutes depending on how thick the asparagus is.
 For pinky size cook 6-8 minutes.
 For shoestring thin asparagus cook 5 minutes.
 For asparagus thicker than your pointer finger you may need 10-15 minutes.